 - Quantitative and Analytical Skills requirement: minimum 60% or C in senior-level Math course or Pre-Calculus, or equivalents.

 - For admission to the Faculty of Arts and Social Sciences, high school applicants must complete a minimum of 5 approved Grade 12 courses, including all required courses as shown below.
 Admission is based on an evaluation of ALL approved Grade 11 and 12 courses, with greater emphasis on List A courses than List B.

 REQUIRED GRADE 11 COURSES – LIST B

-- One Grade 11 language or waiver (includes all grade 11 and/or 12 second language courses, including all Indigenous languages of Canada, and introductory Grade 11 language courses)
+- One Grade 11 language: Any approved language 11 course (includes all grade 11 and/or 12 second language courses, including all Indigenous languages of Canada, and introductory Grade 11 language courses)

 - One Grade 11 Math: Foundations of Math 11 or Pre-Calculus 11

 - One Grade 11 Science: Chemistry 11, Earth Sciences 11, Environmental Science 11, Life Sciences 11 (Biology 11), Physics 11, Science for Citizens 11, or Specialized Science 12